NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 One repetition is allowed per dialogue with no penalty.
 Even though this is a golden opportunity, students tend to forget to ask for repetitions because of the exam pressure.
 So make sure to write ‘take repetition’ somewhere on the note-taking paper so that you don’t forget to ask for that free repetition per dialogue.
 Any additional request for repetition incur penalties.
 I suggest limiting your repetitions to 1-3 per dialogue, not more than that.

-7. Don't forget to re-phrase
+7. Don't forget to self correct

 The sentence formation in English and Nepali language is not the same.
 In English, it is subject-verb-object, whereas in Nepali it is subject-object-verb.
 This means that if you interpret word by word, then somewhere down the line you will realise that the sentence grammar is not right.
 If this happens, you can re-start that segment.
 Yes! you heard it correct.
-You can start interpreting again; this is called ‘rephrasing’.
+You can start interpreting again; this is called ‘rephrasing’ or ‘self-correction’.

 Would you like to join our CCL Online Community?
 Any questions or ideas you’d like to share, join our Forum.